The Shawnee Methodist Mission in Fairway, Kansas, was established by missionaries to minister to the Shawnee tribe.

 When the politicians moved their sessions to yet another state capitol in Lecompton, life at the school returned to normal, at least for a little while.
 In 1858, the Reverend Thomas Johnson turned the school over to his oldest son, Alexander, who ran the mission until it closed in 1862.
 During the Civil War, the site and its buildings were utilized as a camp for Union soldiers.

-He was buried in the Shawnee Methodist Mission cemetery, along with several members of his family.
+He was buried in the Shawnee Methodist Mission cemetery, along with several family members.
 The old cemetery still stands three blocks east of Mission Road on Shawnee Mission Parkway.

-The state historic site operates as a museum today featuring exhibits on Kansas Indians, agents and missionaries, Kansas settlement, overland trails, the Kansas-Missouri Border War, and the Civil War.
+Today, the state historic site is a museum featuring exhibits on Kansas Indians, agents, and missionaries, Kansas settlement, overland trails, the Kansas-Missouri Border War, and the Civil War.

 More Information: